Public Ledger for Sensitive Data: Protocol Specifications

 The construction of the scheme uses finite groups $\Zp$ whose size $p$ depends on a security parameter.
 Throughout the following definition it is assumed that every \emph{exponent} $x \in \Zp$ randomly generated is neither $1$ nor $0$.

-\begin{definition}[Updating Masking Shards Protocol] An \emph{Updating Masking Shards Protocol} for a file keeper $F$, a set of users $\{U_l\}_{1 \leq l \leq N}$ and a service provider $P$ proceeds along the following steps: \begin{itemize} \normalfont \item $F$ sets up the public ledger: a bilinear group $\G$ of prime order $p$ is chosen according to a security parameter $\kappa$, along with a generator $g \in \G$.
-Let $e$ be the pairing and $\Gg$ be the target group of the same order $p$. $F$ chooses uniformly at random exponents $u_i \in \Zp$ for $1 \leq i \leq I$ where $I$ is the maximum number of shards in a data block, determined from the desired data block length $|B|$ by the formula $I = |B| / \delta$ where $\delta$ is the number of bits required to represent an element of $\Gg$.
+\begin{definition}[Updating Masking Shards Protocol] An \emph{Updating Masking Shards Protocol} for a file keeper $F$, a set of users $\{U_l\}_{1 \leq l \leq N}$ and a service provider $P$ proceeds along the following steps: \begin{itemize} \normalfont \item $F$ sets up the public ledger: bilinear groups $\G, \Gg$ of prime order $p$ are chosen according to a security parameter $\kappa$, along with generators $g_1 \in \G, g_2 \in \Gg$.
+Let $e$ be the pairing and $\Gt$ be the target group of the same order $p$, with uniform mapping $\phi$ of size $\delta$. $F$ chooses uniformly at random exponents $u_i \in \Zp$ for $1 \leq i \leq I$ where $I$ is the maximum number of shards in a data block, determined from the desired data block length $|B|$ by the formula $I = |B| / \delta$.
 Finally $F$ chooses a random time-key $s_{t_0} \in \Zp$ and publishes the initial masking shards:

 $F$ securely saves the value $s_{t_0}$ but can forget the exponents $u_i$. \item $F$ periodically updates the shards choosing a new time-key $s_{t_{j+1}} \in \Zp$ and computing